Insert files using Google Drive in Gmail

 By inserting using Drive, you can also collaborate more efficiently on files.
 Everyone has access to the same content, including image, text, and video files that can be viewed using Google Drive viewer.
 You can even edit or use these files online by installing Chrome Drive Apps.When you send the message, Gmail checks to see if your recipients have access to the file and will prompt you to adjust the sharing settings on the file(s) you've inserted, if needed.

-- Click the Insert button.
+- Click Insert.

 Gmail then adds a link to your message so recipients can click the link to view your file.